-Best Apple TV+ shows this month (December 2019)
+Best Apple TV+ shows this month (January 2020)

 Oprah’s Book Club

 You get a car!
 And you get a car!
-We all get f*cking cars!
+We all get cars!
 Whoever you are, you’ve gotta love Oprah Winfrey.
 She is an inspiration for everyone.
 Don’t believe me — read her biography.
 Considering everything she has achieved with the sh*t hand she got dealt — no one has an excuse.